itsrever/custom-integration-docs/README.md

     A list of all the line_items included in the return.
 This will be a subset of the <code>line_items</code> retrieved in the <code class="get">GET</code> request.
       <details>
       <summary> <code>line_item_id</code> : <code class="type">string</code></summary>
-      A unique identifier that allows you to identify the given <code>line_item</code> from withing all line items and orders in your platform.
+      A unique identifier that allows you to identify the given <code>line_item</code> from within all line items and orders in your platform.
       </details>
       <details>
       <summary> <code>quantity</code> : <code class="type">int</code></summary>